 In that, fund flow in specific assets or asset classes reflects investments or inflows or divestments or outflows.
 Theoretically, when there’s a substantial cash inflow within a particular asset class, it indicates more money at the disposal for additional investments.
 It resultantly improves the demand for such underlying assets.

-A primary way in which the fund flow is used is to determine the health of a specific asset class, sector, or the market as a whole.
+A primary way in which this flow is used is to determine the health of a specific asset class, sector, or the market as a whole.

 The fund flow within a company also reflects a similar understanding.
 For example, if a company is consistently witnessing net outflow of funds, then it is suggestive that such a company is unable to meet working capital requirements efficiently.
 However, occasional shifts in net inflow and outflow do not suggest anything concrete enough to base a conclusion on the health of a company.